 Originally from Southington, Conn., Gibney moved to Nashville in 2017, to study music business, with an emphasis on music production, at Belmont University.
 She released several singles and an EP while still in college, then, in 2021 and 2022, four ante-upping singles produced by Marshall Altman (Amy Grant, Josh Abbott Band): the ever-hopeful “That’s What I’m Looking For” (Taylor Acorn, Kyle Fishman, and Justin Wilson); the solo-written “Easy Like That;” the wistful and wishful “Single at the Same Time” (Lauren Alaina, Hannah Ellis, and Josh Kerr); and Gibney’s personal favorite, “Naïve” (Kelsea Ballerini, Jennifer Denmark, Nicolle Galyon, and Jimmy Robbins).

-“It’s honestly a little bit scary because I don’t think I’ve ever been this honest in my music before.
-I don’t think that I’ve ever said words like this out loud,” Gibney admits of sharing her new music, “and so [Kelsea and Taylor] are such pinnacles for me.
-They give women like me that courage to be like, ‘Okay, I am going to be as honest as possible, and it is going to be scary but it’s a reflection of my life experience.’
-It’s scary, but it’s important.
+“It was a little bit scary because, in my recent singles, I don’t think I’d ever been this honest in my music before.
+I don’t think that I’d ever said words like that out loud,” Gibney admits of sharing her music, “and so [Kelsea and Taylor] are such pinnacles for me.
+They give women like me that courage to be like, ‘Okay, I am going to be as honest as possible, and it is going to be scary, but it’s a reflection of my life experience.’
+It’s important.
 And, looking back on the past few years, it feels so apparent to me the ways I have grown as a person and as an artist.
 Now more than ever, I feel confident in sharing who I am with my fans in both my music and online.
 I am no longer scared of talking about the details of my heartbreaks and triumphs.
 It feels like my music is more vulnerable and my online presence is more honest and true to me.”